-Noting with deep concern the findings of the commission of inquiry regarding persecution on both religious and ethnic grounds, including its assessment that there are reasonable grounds to believe that Eritrean officials have intentionally and severely deprived Eritrean Kunama and Afar persons of the enjoyment of their human rights and fundamental freedoms and that, at a minimum, the persecution of members of non-authorized religious denominations persists,
+Noting with deep concern the findings of the commission of inquiry regarding persecution on both religious and ethnic grounds, including of members of non-authorized religious denominations,

-- 1. Recalls the report of the commission of inquiry on human rights in Eritrea, stresses the importance of the work of the commission of inquiry and the information it has collected in support of future accountability, and continues to urge the Government of Eritrea to take immediate and concrete steps to implement its recommendations; - 2.
-Welcomes the report of the Special Rapporteur on the situation of human rights in Eritrea, stresses its deep concern at the ongoing grave violations and abuses outlined therein, and urges the Government of Eritrea to take immediate and concrete steps to implement the recommendations; - 3.
-Also welcomes the oral update of the Special Rapporteur to the Human Rights Council at its thirty-fourth session; - 4.
-Condemns in the strongest terms the reported systematic, widespread and gross human rights violations and abuses that have been and are being committed by the Government of Eritrea in a climate of generalized impunity, as well as measures of arbitrary deprivation of property, including of foreign communities, which constitute a violation of international law; - 5.
-Condemns in particular the arbitrary detention, enforced disappearances, enslavement, torture, killing, sexual violence, discrimination on the basis of religion and ethnicity and reprisals for the alleged conduct of family members, and the human rights violations and abuses in the context of indefinite national service, including those involving forced labour, the forced military conscription of children and sexual violence; - 6.
-Expresses its deep concern at the severe restrictions on the right to freedom to hold opinions without interference, freedom of expression, including the freedom to seek, receive and impart information, liberty of movement, freedom of thought, conscience and religion, and freedom of peaceful assembly and association, and at the detention of journalists, human rights defenders, political actors, religious leaders and practitioners in Eritrea; - 7.
-Reiterates that all those responsible for past and present human rights violations and abuses in Eritrea must be held accountable; - 8.
-Reiterates its calls upon the Government of Eritrea: - (a) To end its use of arbitrary detention of persons in Eritrea, and to end the use of torture or other cruel, inhumane and degrading treatment or punishment; - (b) To account for all those arbitrarily detained, including members of the G-15 reform group, journalists, political prisoners and those detained in the aftermath of the attempted takeover on 21 January 2013 of the building housing the Ministry of Information, and either to release them or to ensure that they are given a fair and transparent trial without any further undue delay and with full respect for minimum fair-trial guarantees;
+1. Recalls the report of the commission of inquiry on human rights in Eritrea,1 stresses the importance of the work of the commission of inquiry and the information it has collected in support of future accountability, and continues to urge the Government of Eritrea to take immediate and concrete steps to implement its recommendations;

+2. Welcomes with appreciation the work of the Special Rapporteur on the situation of human rights in Eritrea,2 stresses its deep concern at the ongoing grave violations and abuses outlined therein, and urges the Government of Eritrea to take immediate and concrete steps to implement the recommendations;

+3. Also welcomes the oral update of the Special Rapporteur to the Human Rights Council at its thirty-fourth session;

+4. Condemns in the strongest terms the reported systematic, widespread and gross human rights violations and abuses that have been and are being committed by the Government of Eritrea in a climate of generalized impunity;

+5. Condemns in particular the arbitrary detention, enforced disappearances, torture, killing, sexual violence, discrimination on the basis of religion and ethnicity and reprisals for the alleged conduct of family members, and the human rights violations and abuses in the context of indefinite national service, including those involving forced labour, the forced military conscription of children and sexual violence;

+6. Expresses its deep concern at the severe restrictions on the right to freedom to hold opinions without interference, freedom of expression, including the freedom to seek, receive and impart information, liberty of movement, freedom of thought, conscience and religion, and freedom of peaceful assembly and association, and at the detention of journalists, human rights defenders, political actors, religious leaders and practitioners in Eritrea;

+7. Reiterates that all those responsible for past and present human rights violations and abuses in Eritrea must be held accountable;

+8. Reiterates its calls upon the Government of Eritrea:

+(a) To end its use of arbitrary detention of persons in Eritrea, and to end the use of torture or other cruel, inhumane and degrading treatment or punishment;

+(b) To account for all those arbitrarily detained, including members of the G-15 reform group, journalists, political prisoners and those detained in the aftermath of the attempted takeover on 21 January 2013 of the building housing the Ministry of Information, and either to release them or to ensure that they are given a fair and transparent trial without any further undue delay and with full respect for minimum fair-trial guarantees;

+(c) To put an end to the system of indefinite national service by demobilizing national service conscripts who have completed their mandatory 18 months of service, as announced by the Government of Eritrea, and by effectively ending the practice of engaging them in forced labour after such a period, to provide for conscientious objection to military service, and to end the compulsory practice of all children undertaking the final year of schooling in a military training camp;

+(d) To respect everyone's right to freedom of expression and to freedom of thought, conscience and religion or belief, and the right to freedom of peaceful assembly and association;

-&lt;sup>1 A/HRC/32/47.
+1 A/HRC/32/47.

-&lt;sup>2 A/HRC/35/39.
+2 See A/HRC/35/39.